MrPixle2022/Documentaion/Js/Next/Client-Server-Components.md

 client component are the place where you right react code inside of next, they support hooks, event listeners, custom hooks, etc...

-though you first have to tell next that a component is a client component by using:
+though you first have to tell next that a component is a client component by using the `use client` directive at the top of the file:

 ```javascript
 "use client";